A fact or two:

 Issues of the Journal and previous DSGB magazines are being digitized and several are available for download.
 This, and revision and editing of DSGB website pages, will be occupying us for some time.

-With effect February 2017 Shaun Ferguson will be standing down as Secretary and Treasurer of the DSGB, and Bryan Parry will take over.
+With effect February 2017 Shaun Ferguson retires from the posts of Secretary and Treasurer of the DSGB, and Bryan Parry takes over.

 In Memoriam - an obituary for Arthur Whillock